 2. We encourage you to apply as soon as applications are open.
 Places are limited, and in many programmes there are more applications than available places.
 Once we have received your application, we may ask you to provide further information.
 Your application can only be assessed when you have provided all of the information requested.

 Jake Candy

-Teacher of Outdoor Education, St Joseph's College, Colo, New South Wales, Australia Bachelor of Sport and Recreation in Outdoor Education
+Teacher of Outdoor Education, Flinders Christian Community College, Victoria, Australia Bachelor of Sport and Recreation in Outdoor Education